joewalker/gcli/docs/index.md

 The ``request`` object contains methods for providing output to the system.
 See below for details on the functions available on a Request.

+Note: As of 25 March 2011 there is work to complete regarding output.
+The exec function above won't work as defined.
+The current definition is:

+      exec: function(env, args, request) {
+        request.done(args.message);
+      }

+See the section on **Request Object** (below) for more details on the request.

+It is expected that the signature of the exec function will soon change to be ``(args, context)`` and that output will be done using return values.
+Plain strings will be distinguished from HTML using a simple wrapper for HTML.
+Something like ``new HTML('<p>Hello, World!</p>');``, or by using a return type of ``html`` rather than ``string``, or by returning a DOM object.
+However we will strongly discourage use of HTML directly because that makes it hard to use the output of one command as the input of another command.
+Instead we will encourage the use of 'typed JSON' where possible.
+The ``returnType`` property will allow us to select a converter to convert the JSON to HTML, and will allow us to support a system of multi-part output much like an application clipboard which declares that data is available in a number of alternate formats.

+Asynchronous output will be achieved by allowing the return of some sort of promise.
+GCLI will provide a basic promise and be very conservative about use of promise features to allow interaction with other promise systems.
+We should support Q where possible.

 ### Function Metadata Syntax

 The Object Literal Syntax can't be used to decorate existing functions partly